creepersaur/quark/docs/docs/New/creating_instances.md

 - `children` custom property

 This is the **best way** to add children into a New object.
 You can use it for making tree-like structures which store all the UI in an ordered manner.
-It also supports *dictionaries/arrays*.
+It also supports *dictionaries/arrays/and single new objects*.

 ```luau
 New "Frame" {